Morphine and Cocaine

 The Brain Chemistry of Drug Addiction

-In order to understand how morphine and cocaine differ, it is necessary to comprehend how they affect brain chemistry.
+To clearly understand how morphine and cocaine differ, it is necessary to comprehend how they affect brain chemistry.
 Your brain is made up of cells called neurons.
 Each neuron talks to the neurons around it by releasing chemical mediators known as neurotransmitters.
 Some common neurotransmitters are serotonin, norepinephrine, and dopamine.
 These chemicals are secreted into the gap between neurons, and the next neuron picks them up.
 Whatever is left over is reabsorbed by the first neuron for future use.

 Finding Better Ways to Treat Morphine and Cocaine Addiction

 Scientists genetically bred rats to eliminate the production of BDNF in the laboratory.
 When these rats were exposed to morphine, they became exponentially more addicted to the drug than in the non-genetically altered rats.
-This points to BDNF as a major player in the overall addition cycle for all opioid medications and drugs.
+This points to BDNF as a significant player in the overall addition cycle for all opioid medications and drugs.